United Kingdom

 General impacts

 Transition risks, which come from society’s response to climate change, are equally important to the financial sector.
 Policy developments such as changes to carbon pricing mechanisms, financial incentives for green industries, and traditional regulation can influence business cases for investors and borrowers’ creditworthiness for lenders.
-In many cases, industry is moving faster than policy, [3] so financial institutions must also ensure that they do not rely on industries or businesses that are likely to decline during the net zero transition.
+In many cases, industry is moving faster than policy,[3] so financial institutions must also ensure that they do not rely on industries or businesses that are likely to decline during the net zero transition.
 Of course, this transition also brings opportunities.
+For instance, while the phase-out of coal may cause a decline in coal-dependent economies, it has the potential to unlock a global economic opportunity worth $85 trillion in renewables, though significant challenges lie ahead.
 Financial actors that prepare for climate policies and capitalise on business trends can gain a competitive advantage.

 The Bank of England runs stress tests to examine these risks.
 In doing so, they aim to inform government policy and give firms a clearer picture of the country’s overall exposure to potential climate impacts.
-Financial regulators recognise these risks and have started to help firms address them.
+In its Climate-Related Financial Disclosures 2024, the Bank of England acknowledges how climate change may affect the safety and soundness of regulated firms, and pledges to be at the forefront of the net zero transition by enhancing the resilience of its physical operations through its Climate Transition Plan (CTP).
+Financial regulators similarly recognise the risks mentioned above and have started to help firms address them.
 For example, the Financial Conduct Authority (FCA) established the Climate Financial Risk Forum which brings together senior stakeholders to evaluate climate risk and publishes relevant resources.
 The Prudential Regulation Authority (PRA) has set clear expectations for how firms should embed climate risk into their decision making,[4] and has stated that it will embed climate considerations in its supervisory approach from 2022 onwards.
+This is evidenced by the PRA’s Open Letter to Chief Financial Officers in September 2023, in which the PRA urged firms to (1) consider a wider range of climate risk drivers relevant to their portfolios, (2) develop more quantitative, robust, and data-driven tools, (3) establish clear plans and timeframes for developing climate accounting capabilities, and (4) centralise the data needed to factor climate risks into financial reporting.
 Westminster and Whitehall have also recognised these risks, and the Government has indicated the steps it plans to take to address risks and harness opportunities through papers such as its 2021 Roadmap to Sustainable Investing.
 Private financial institutions of all types have also started to respond, as indicated by the Climate Policy Initiative’s Net Zero Finance Tracker.
 However, despite this progress, there is general agreement that both government and industry action remain insufficient for meeting Paris Agreement goals.[5]

 Fiduciary duty